grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ## [plugin.plugin_id]

-This section allows to configure plugin-specific settings.
+This section can be used to configure plugin-specific settings.
 Replace the `plugin_id` attribute with the plugin ID present in `plugin.json`.

 Properties described in this section are available for all plugins, but you must set them individually for each plugin.